hunyadi/tsv2py/README.md

 * `str`.
 TSV escape sequences are reversed before the data is passed to Python as a `str`.
 NUL bytes are not allowed.
 * `uuid.UUID`.
 The input has to comply with RFC 4122, or be a string of 32 hexadecimal digits.

-Internally, the implementation uses AVX2 instructions to parse RFC 3339 date-time strings into Python `datetime` objects, and RFC 4122 UUID strings or 32-digit hexadecimal strings into Python `UUID` objects.
+Internally, the implementation uses AVX2 instructions to

+* parse RFC 3339 date-time strings into Python `datetime` objects,
+* parse RFC 4122 UUID strings or 32-digit hexadecimal strings into Python `UUID` objects,
+* and find `\t` delimiters between fields in a line.